-This is the first part in a series of photographs on migration that I have produced over the past 20 years and still continue to produce.
+This is the first part in a series of photographs on migration.
 As much as it is about other places, it’s also about my country, The United States, and its relationship with those most in need, people this nation used to embrace but, as it applies to official policy, now shuns.

 Each morning around eight o’clock come the sounds of children and their parents walking to school just across the street from my apartment in Brooklyn.
 If I am in bed with eyes still closed I can tell time by the children’s chatter below: I hear shrieks of momentary discovery, boisterous conversation, laughter and sometimes crying that is accompanied by stomping feet and the complaining that comes from not wanting to sit behind a desk or wanting let go of the parental hand they are holding.
 After the stomping and crying, hands are separated with the trust that they will be joined again soon.